crazy4pi314/universe-qir-demo/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to QIR book!
+Thank you for your interest in contributing to this demo!

-There are many ways in which you can contribute to the book, whether by contributing a feature or by engaging in discussions; we value contributions in all shapes and sizes!
+There are many ways in which you can contribute to the demo, whether by contributing a feature or by engaging in discussions; we value contributions in all shapes and sizes!
 The following sections may give some ideas for how you can get involved.

 ## Asking and Answering Questions

 Have a question?
-This repository is a great place to ask questions about what QIR is, why do we need it, and how to use QIR with any platform or tooling.
+This repository is a great place to ask questions about the end to end demo, please file an issue to ask your question [here](https://github.com/crazy4pi314/universe-qir-demo/issues/new).
-Your question will serve as resource to others searching for help.
+If you have more general questions about the tools/packages used in this demo, please file an issue in the corresponding repository, and for general QIR questions, check out the [QIR Book](https://www.qir-alliance.org/qir-book/).

-Please file an issue to ask your question [here](https://github.com/crazy4pi314/qir-book/issues/new).
+> TIP: There are also weekly community calls for the QIR Alliance, which you can find more information about [here](https://www.qir-alliance.org/resources/).

 Or maybe you have figured out how that hard-to-understand concept works?
 Share your knowledge!
 If you are interested in contributing to the documentation around QIR and its tools, please follow the standard development process on the respective repository to improve the materials.

 ## Reporting and Commenting on Issues

-Have you identified an issue or modification that would benefit the QIR community more broadly than the scope of this documentation?
+Have you identified an issue or modification that would benefit the QIR community more broadly than the scope of this demo?
 We want to hear about it!
-If you have feedback about the content in this repository, please let us know by filing a [new issue](https://github.com/crazy4pi314/qir-book/issues/new)!
+If you have feedback about the content in this repository, please let us know by filing a [new issue](https://github.com/crazy4pi314/universe-qir-demo/issues/new)!

 As for any active effort, there are always many ways in which we hope to evolve and improve the specification and tools.
-We encourage you to look at the list of currently [open issues](https://github.com/crazy4pi314/qir-book/issues) to share your ideas and expertise.
+We encourage you to look at the list of currently [open issues](https://github.com/crazy4pi314/universe-qir-demo/issues) to share your ideas and expertise.

 ## Contributing Code